As many of you know, I have a couple of speaking gigs coming up in the near future:

 - A presentation at the Financial Blogger’s Conference in Chicago in early October, and

-- A presentation at Blog World Expo in Los Angeles in early November.
+- A presentation at Blog World Expo (Affiliate link – I earn a commission if you buy) in Los Angeles in early November.

 I’m very honored to be speaking at both of these wonderful events, and although I’ve spoken in front of large crowds before, never have I made a live presentation about what I do online.

-A live presentation is a whole new ball game and I’ve always been extremely admirable of those who present themselves well in a live setting.
-Actors, politicians (some of them), stand up comedians, teachers, and several of my peers in this industry who have been doing the live speaking thing for a while.
+A live presentation is a whole new ball game, and I’ve always admired those who present themselves well in a live setting: actors, politicians (some of them), stand up comedians, teachers, and several of my peers in this industry who have been doing the live speaking thing for a while.